NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Gorilla Pound.md

 You pound your chest before slamming into your foes.

 Attempt an Intimidation check to [[Actions/Demoralize|Demoralize]], then make one gorilla slam Strike against the same target.
-If your Strike hits, you gain a circumstance bonus to the damage roll equal to triple the value of the target's [[Conditions/Frightened|Frightened]] condition.
+If your Strike hits, you gain a circumstance bonus to the damage roll equal to triple the value of the target's [[Frightened|Frightened]] condition.

 * * *